-IR 405 - Transnational Organized Crime - 3 credits
+IR 405 - Transnational Organized Crime - 3credits

 IR 406 - Homeland Security

+Preserving the physical well being of the nation from natural calamity or weather events is the primary focus of this course.
 This course aims to enhance the students' ability to see through to the crux of contemporary policy issues efficiently, quickly, and logically.
 The course explores techniques of policy analysis in depth, as well as the practical constraints imposed by the policy-making environment in several policy areas, in order to hone those critical analytic skills.
 Cross-listed with POSC 405

 IR 407 - Terrorism - 3 credits

 The phenomenon of transnational violence perpetrated by non state actors against civilians has become the single most pressing security issue in the modern era.
 This sort of violence - terrorism - is studied here in all its facets: motivations, organization, funding, tactics and goals.
 Furthermore, kinetic as well as soft-power counter-terror strategies are also reviewed from the policy, legal and moral perspectives, among others.
 Cross-listed with POSC 407

 IR 408 - Democracy, Security, and World Politics - 3 credits

 Examines power, conflict and democratization primarily in countries outside the U.S. Cross-listed with POSC 408